 If you are successful, you can take the final step: the oath of allegiance.
 You will:

-Get a Legal Evaluation of Your Naturalization Case at No Charge
+Get Legal Help with Your Naturalization Case

 Contact a qualified immigration attorney to help you with the citizenship process.